 Up until the 1990s, the painting was simply known as The Lady Elizabeth Murray and the identity of Belle was unknown.
 The painting of Dido Elizabeth Belle and Elizabeth Murray is fascinating and has many unanswered questions attached it, most in regards to the pose which the girls are in.
 Critics have long been asking why is Dido pointing to her face?
 And why does she appear to be rushing past Elizabeth?
 Whatever the answers the fact remains the portrait, and high status of Dido Belle remain truly unique for the time and place.

 Mansfield before his death as Lord Chief Justice took significant steps to abolishing slavery and in 1772 found that slavery had no precedent in common law within Britain.
 This was seen as the beginning of the end of official slavery in Britain.
 Many believe Belle would have influenced his views on the matter in some way or another.

 The story of Dido Belle's life is brought to life by British director Amma Asante and producer Damian Jones in the film 'Belle', which was released in the UK on 13th June 2014.
-The principal cast are Gugu Mbatha-Raw, Oscar nominees Tom Wilkinson and Emily Watson, Sam Reid and Sarah Gadon.
+The principal cast is Gugu Mbatha-Raw, Oscar nominees Tom Wilkinson and Emily Watson, Sam Reid, and Sarah Gadon.
 Penelope Wilton, Matthew Goodie, Miranda Richardson, Tom Felton and James Norton all have supporting roles.

-The iconic painting of Dido and Elizabeth now hangs proudly on our walls and we would love for you to come and enjoy the historic painting with us.
+The iconic painting of Dido and Elizabeth now hangs proudly on our walls, and we would love for you to come and enjoy the historical painting with us.